 In fact, it’s one of the most reliable tools any marketer has.
-Without analytics, it would be impossible to determine whether or not a social media post helped play a role in a marketing campaign, or how effectively a landing page converts prospective customers into buyers or influencers.
+Without analytics, it would be impossible to determine whether a social media post helped play a role in a marketing campaign, or how effectively a landing page converts prospective customers into buyers or influencers.

 Additionally, web analytics allow you to conduct A/B tests, which will help you create the most effective campaigns possible.

-How analytics is used in Internet marketing
+How are analytics used in Internet marketing?

 Internet marketing professionals can utilize the data online marketing analytics for many purposes, such as: